 The Role of Financing

-Just as automotive financing has helped make cars accessible to virtually all Americans, $0 down financing options have been key to making solar accessible to moderate-income households in particular.
+Just as automotive financing has helped make cars accessible to virtually all Americans, $0 down financing options have been key to making home solar prices accessible to moderate-income households in particular.
 In recent years solar loans have been winning homeowners over due to their superior overall economics – in fact, a study from the National Renewable Energy Laboratory found that homeowners save nearly 30% more over the life of their solar system with a loan compared to a lease.

 That’s why we see Mosaic loan financing as absolutely critical to achieving our vision – and that’s why we’ve opened our lending platform to include not only solar but batteries and energy efficient home improvements as well.
-Click here to learn more about how we can help your business – and the future of the planet.